-What Can a Handyman Do in Robeson in Robeson County, North Carolina?
+What Can a Handyman Do Without a License in Robeson in Robeson County, North Carolina?

 In North Carolina, a handyman can do many minor repair/improvement jobs without a state general contractor license as long as the total project cost stays under the state’s general-contractor threshold (commonly $40,000).
 However, electrical, plumbing, and HVAC work generally require the appropriate state trade license regardless of job size, and permits may still be required by the local inspections department.